Communication Technology Allowance Policy

 Allowances are provided to help cover the monthly cost for business use of an eligible

 employee's personal cellular voice or cellular data service.
-Allowances must be approved and paid as outlined in the CTA and

 Infrequent employee reimbursement for cellular voice calls:

-After July 1, 2009, employees who do not meet eligibility requirements to qualify for a cellular voice
+After July 1, 2009, employees who do not meet eligibility requirements to qualify for a cellular

 service allowance may be reimbursed for the actual cost of necessary business calls made on an